The condition number of join decompositions: Introduction

 Following \cite[Remark 14.14]{BC2013}, the \emph{maximum local condition number} of the JPD at $\vect{p}$ is naturally defined as the maximum of the local condition numbers over the fiber of $\Phi$ at $\vect{p}$: $K(\vect p):= \max_{\tuple p \in \Phi^{-1}(\vect{p})} \kappa(\tuple p).$ Obtaining meaningful results for this condition number is vastly more complicated as we believe it requires deep understanding of the global geometry of join sets.
 This lies beyond the scope of this work.
 Note that in the case of the aforementioned tensor decompositions, which are often unique up to the order of the summands, the condition number \refeqn{eqn_local_cond} is the same for all decompositions and hence coincides with the maximum condition number.

 Despite the importance of condition numbers in numerical analysis and the interest in specific types of join decompositions, heretofore few results exist on their conditioning.
-Only recently a local condition number was proposed for the tensor rank decomposition \cite{V2016}.
+Only recently a local condition number was proposed for the tensor rank decomposition \cite{V2017}.
 In this paper, we aspire towards treating JDPs in significant generality using a more elegant approach.
+Another notion of the stability of the parameters of a tensor rank decomposition is the Cram\'er--Rao bound; its connection to the condition number of the factor matrices is discussed in \cite{V2017}.